-Will I not be opening my mouth proudly again to say malicious things against someone whom I consider inferior to me?
-Will I not continue to think nothing of spreading rumours about the person I envy?
-Will I not be justifying myself tomorrow for being angry with those who do not agree with my brilliant observations?
-Do I deem pride, envy and anger – three of the seven deadly sins – deadly for others but not for me?
+Do I deem anger, envy and pride – three of the seven deadly sins – deadly for others but not for me?
 Do I not know that angels became devils because of pride?
 Do I consider myself sinless as long as nobody seems to notice my sins?

 James writes: “For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it.
 For he who said, ‘You shall not commit adultery,’ also said, ‘You shall not murder.’
 If you do not commit adultery but do commit murder, you have become a lawbreaker.”
 (Jas 2:10–11, NIV)

 No wonder Jesus cautions: “I have much to say in judgment of you.”
 (Jn 8:26, NIV)

 This is how he speaks to those who have the appearance of good but are not truly so: “You are like whitewashed tombs, which look beautiful on the outside but on the inside are full of the bones of the dead and everything unclean.
 In the same way, on the outside you appear to people as righteous but on the inside you are full of hypocrisy and wickedness.”
 (Mt 23:27–28, NIV)

 “You are the very ones who pass yourselves off as upright in people’s sight, but God knows your hearts.
 For what is highly esteemed in human eyes is loathsome in the sight of God.”
 (Lk 16:15, NJB)